Key Takeaways

 How Much Inheritance Money Goes Unclaimed?

-The National Association of Unclaimed Property Administrators estimates that roughly 1 out of 7 Americans is owed some type of unclaimed property, including inheritances.1 Unclaimed property programs returned roughly $5 billion of property to rightful owners in 2024 fiscal year.
+The National Association of Unclaimed Property Administrators estimates that about 1 out of 7 Americans is owed some type of unclaimed property, including inheritances.
+In the 2025 fiscal year, unclaimed property programs returned roughly $4 billion to rightful owners.1

 Four Ways to Find Unclaimed Inheritance

-If you think you might be owed an unclaimed inheritance, you need to track the property down first.
-There are a few strategies you can use to potentially find what is yours.
+If you think you may be owed an unclaimed inheritance, the first step is locating the property.
 Here are four methods to consider.

 1. Search the Deceased’s Paperwork for Clues